 You can run an LLC alone, known as a single-member LLC, or with a team of people, known as a multi-member LLC.

-Another reason why an LLC is such a popular choice for small business owners is because of the limited liability protection and the simplified tax structure.
+Another reason why an LLC is such a popular choice for small business owners is because of the limited liability protection (that helps to minimize your personal liability) and the simplified tax structure.

 Before you start your business, you must first choose your business structure and register with your state.